mdreazuddin/Monitoring-Toolkit/Grafana.md

-### Granafa need to install and configure from only monitoring Server not the others monitored server
+### Grafana needs to be installed and configured only on the Monitoring Server, not on the monitored servers.
 **OS:** Ubuntu 22.04

 **Grafana Install and Configure step by step**